CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

   <img src="images/time-block-nonvisual.png">
 </p>

-## Questions and answers
+# Questions and answers

-**1) For each implementation, how does changing the number of boids affect performance?
+**1. For each implementation, how does changing the number of boids affect performance?
 Why do you think this is?**

 The increasing of the number of boids leads to the decreasing of performance, since there are more neighbors needed to be check.

-**2) For each implementation, how does changing the block count and block size affect performance?
+**2. For each implementation, how does changing the block count and block size affect performance?
 Why do you think this is?**

 Changing the block count and block size does not affect performance.

-**3) For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
+**3. For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?**

 There are performance improvements in fps and runtime when the number of boids is big.
 But when the number of boids is small, the coherent uniform grid method does not improve the performance.

-I think it's because when the number of boids is big, neighborhood distance is much smaller than the full simulation space.
-When the number of boids is small, the neighborhood distance is not such small, and the code length of the coherent uniform grid is longer than naive method.
+I think it's because when the number of boids is big, neighborhood distance is much smaller than the full simulation space, which means having each boid check every other boid is very inefficient.

+When the number of boids is small, the neighborhood distance is not such small, and the code length of the coherent uniform grid is longer than naive method, so the naive method has a better performance.

-**4) Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
+**4. Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?**

-It will not affect the performance.
+I think it will not affect the performance, but I'm not sure.